mitranim/prax/docs/scripts/views/api.md

 The React layer is heavily inspired by [Reagent](http://reagent-project.github.io).
 If you're familiar with them, you should feel right at home.

 On this page, the entire library is available as `window.prax`.
-You can run non-React examples in the console.
+In addition, `React` and `ReactDOM` are available as globals.
+You can run most examples in the browser console.

 ---

 ## `PraxComponent`

-`extends React.PureComponent`
+`extends React.Component`

 Base class for your React components.
 Automatically subscribes to observable references such as